-22. LAPFF exists to promote the long-term investment interests of member funds and beneficiaries, and to maximise their influence as shareholders whilst promoting the highest standards of corporate governance and corporate responsibility at investee companies.
+20. LAPFF exists to promote the long-term investment interests of member funds and beneficiaries, and to maximise their influence as shareholders whilst promoting the highest standards of corporate governance and corporate responsibility at investee companies.
 Formed in 1990, LAPFF brings together a diverse range of 81 public sector pension funds and five pools in the UK with combined assets of over £300 billion.

-23. The attached quarterly engagement report (April to June 2022) Appendix 3 features LAPFF company engagements and their records of their collaborative engagements, community meetings, policy responses, and media coverage.
-There are also features on Ukraine, Human rights and Mining and an update on the engagement data.
+21. The attached quarterly engagement report (July to September 2022) Appendix 3 features LAPFF company engagements and their records of their collaborative engagements, community meetings, policy responses, and media coverage.
+The key feature is the LAPFF Chair visits to the Tailings Dam affected communities in Brazil.

-24. The issues are set out in the Quarterly Engagement Report which is attached at Appendix 3 and is also available on LAPFF's website together with the previous quarterly engagement reports.
+22. The issues are set out in the Quarterly Engagement Report which is attached at Appendix 3 and is also available on LAPFF's website together with the previous quarterly engagement reports.
 LAPFF quarterly engagement reports